-Please note: These scoring points and the weighting given in the downloadable excel document are based on feedback from our customers, prospect interactions and industry expertize.
+Please note: These scoring points and the weighting given in the downloadable Excel document are based on feedback from our customers, prospect interactions and industry expertise.
 You can of course adapt these to your business.

 Need more help than our BI Analyzer Tool for choosing a Business Intelligence system?
 Speak to a sales-i representative who would be happy to help.